 And 10x Wild Canterbury Goldings “The Canterbury goldings are also quite intriguing – an earthy, yet lemony vibe.”

+The plan is to plant a few different varieties so we can experiment with flavours.
 I’m really keen to brew the hops fresh off the bine in what’s known as a “wet hopped” beer.
 Which doesn’t sound particularly delicious… “fresh hopped” better?

 Aaron’s tips for planting: